Arantxa Rus vs. Kamilla Rakhimova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Arantxa Rus vs. Kamilla Rakhimova Trends and Insights

-- Rus was defeated 1-6, 6-7 against Aliaksandra Sasnovich in the Round of 64 of the Abierto Guadalajara (her last match).
+- Rus lost 1-6, 6-7 against Aliaksandra Sasnovich in the Round of 64 of the Abierto Guadalajara (her last match).

-- Rus has played 27 matches over the past year (across all court types), and 21.4 games per match.
+- Rus has played 27 matches over the past year across all court surfaces, and 21.4 games per match.

-- In her eight matches on hard courts over the past year, Rus has played an average of 20.8 games.
+- Through eight matches over the past 12 months on hard courts, Rus has played 20.8 games per match and won 47.6% of them.

-- In the past 12 months, Rakhimova has played 36 total matches (across all court surfaces), winning 48.5% of the games.
-She averages 21.9 games per match and 9.7 games per set.
+- Rakhimova is averaging 21.9 games per match in her 36 matches played in the past year across all court types, winning 48.5% of those games.

-- On hard courts, Rakhimova has played 17 matches and averaged 22.4 games per match and 10.0 games per set.
+- Rakhimova is averaging 22.4 games per match and 10.0 games per set in 17 matches on hard courts in the past 12 months.

 - Rakhimova has bettered Rus in 19 of 37 total games between them, good for a 51.4% winning percentage.

-- Rus and Rakhimova have played one time, averaging 37 games and three sets per match.
+- In one head-to-head match, Rus and Rakhimova have averaged 37.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.